“Our Voices” Join Conversation on the Future of Europe

-In early March, 50 European citizens from Poland, Ireland and Spain met to talk about the future of the European Union.
+In early March, 50 European citizens from Poland, Ireland and Spain met to talk about the future of the Europe.
 Part of the 18-month Our Voices project, the group has been gathering on a regular basis to discuss the future of the European Union with a focus on social inclusion.
 The meeting took place at the ATD French International Centre and included many people who come from a background of poverty.

 The Our Voices Project